-Delayed ejaculation is when a guy can usually get a rock hard erection and have intercourse for a really long time, but can't ejaculate.
-What's particularly fascinating is that the majority of men with this problem are able to ejaculate just fine when they masturbate.
+Delayed ejaculation is when a man can usually get a rock hard erection and have intercourse for a really long time, but can't ejaculate.
+What's particularly fascinating is that the majority of men with this problem are able to ejaculate when they masturbate.
 It's when you put a flesh-and-blood partner between the guy's hand and his penis that he comes slower than a slug on sandpaper.

 Delayed ejaculation used to be known as retarded ejaculation, until we decided that calling a man a "retarded ejaculator" was a bit harsh.
 It's also referred to as inhibited ejaculation.
 2% to 6% of men have the problem, but very little research has been done on it and very little credible information is available for consumers.

 If you're a man who comes faster than Han Solo in a Millennium Falcon, you might be thinking, what's the big deal here?--I'll trade my prematurely ejaculating penis for that problem in a heartbeat.
 But unless you've been there and done that, it's hard to understand what a burden on a relationship delayed ejaculation can be.
 It can make sex hard work for both partners.

 There can be numerous factors that contribute to how fast or slow a guy will launch his load.
 This means that what causes delayed ejaculation in one person might not be the same things that causes it in the next person.
 We also need to assume there could be multiple causes rather than just one.